Heat Stroke Treatment Clinic in Columbia MD

 • Increasing core body temperature to 104-105 or higher

-• Fast breathing and fast hear rate
+• Fast breathing and fast heart rate

 • Skin redness, and sometimes skin rash in addition skin might feel moist or dry